webeli/NextFireSSR/README.md

-# SSR with Next.js and Firebase Hosting / Cloud Functions
+# SSR with Next.js and Firebase Hosting/Cloud Functions

 ## Important!